Anthoni-Mathias/Boston-Barbers/README.md

 > The main goal for this project is to create a well designed, structured and interactive website with key features within the scope (HTML, CSS and JavaScript) to meet the custumer needs.
 Structured and with the overall business goals.
 > These goals will align with the overall business goals.

+## Business Goals

+> To reach more potential custumers in the area of Douglas with our products and services to book, responsive and intuitive way for a good user experience and willingness to buy and visit the barbershop.